ubidefeo/Time/Readme.txt

 - time elements are functions returning int (they are variables in DateTime)
 - Years start from 1970
 - days of the week and months start from 1 (they start from 0 in DateTime)
-- DateStrings do not require a seperate library
+- DateStrings do not require a separate library
 - time elements can be accessed non-atomically (in DateTime they are always atomic)
 - function added to automatically sync time with extrnal source
 - localTime and maketime parameters changed, localTime renamed to breakTime